riboflavin/test-framer-sync/compare/otter-ai-vs-fathom.md

 | Language Support                  | ❌ English only        | ✅ Multiple languages |
 | Desktop App                       | ❌ No (Web-based)      | ❌ No (Web-based)     |
 | iPhone & Android Apps             | ✅ Yes (Both)          | ✅ Yes (Both)         |
-Otter.ai might appeal to individuals or companies looking for a free and easy-to-use tool with Zoom and calendar integration, but may fall short for those needing deeper integrations with platforms like HubSpot or Notion, or for tasks beyond basic meeting transcriptions.
-Fathom, on the other hand, could be attractive to users seeking a very easy-to-use tool with multi-language support and mobile apps, but may lack in-depth integrations and features to truly enhance meeting productivity.
+**Otter.ai**: Otter.ai might be suitable for individuals or companies looking for a free plan with Zoom and calendar integration, but falls short in terms of integrations with other tools and its ability to assist with in-person meetings or local recording.

-Both Otter.ai and Fathom offer free plans and basic functionalities like Zoom integration, but their limitations in integrations and automation engines may hinder users looking to streamline their meeting workflows effectively.
-While Otter.ai supports multiple languages and Fathom boasts user-friendly interfaces, users may find themselves needing more robust tools to truly maximize the efficiency and productivity of their meetings.
+**Fathom**: Fathom could be of interest to those seeking a free unlimited plan with easy usability and integration with various languages, but lacks depth in integrations with platforms like HubSpot and Notion, as well as an automation engine to truly enhance meeting productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.

 * Automatically-identified and assigned action items
 * AI-enabled search across all meetings
 * Automations with 100+ app integrations
 * Industry-leading security with SOC 2 Type II, EU-U.S. Data Privacy Framework, and HIPAA compliance
 * Ability to capture both online and in-person meetings with desktop and mobile apps